-The internet lowers transaction costs, and helps us create new business models, where fewer and fewer things need to be done in-house in organisations.
+The internet lowers transaction costs and helps us create new business models, where fewer and fewer things need to be done in-house in organizations.
 Asset light is a catch-phrase that you would always hear in the business world.
 With both knowledge and talent available on-demand, we see an emergence of a new kind of model — “employee light.”
 This model helps you de-risk various aspects of your business without committing to any long-term ongoing costs.
 Will bring this out in a story of a startup I’ve had the privilege of seeing up close and personal.
 It underscores for me that the one thing an entrepreneur needs is ideas.

 Genesis: Corner offices and Whiskey — May